brwr/thinkster-django-angular-tutorial/chapter01.md

 ## Making yourself a superuser
 Let's talk more about the `python manage.py createsuperuser` command from a few minutes ago.

 Different users have different levels of access in any given application.
-Some users are admins and can do anywhere, while some are just regular users whose actions should be limited.
+Some users are admins and can do anything, while some are just regular users whose actions should be limited.
 In Django, a super user is the highest level of access you can have.
 Because we want the ability to work will all facets of our application, we will create a super user.
 That is what `python manage.py createsuperuser` does.

 After running the command, Django will prompt you for some information and create an `Account` with superuser access.
 Go ahead and give it a try.